jderrien/iRemote-for-XBMC/README.md

     * Go to 'System -> Settings -> Network -> Services'
     * Check 'Allow control of XBMC via HTTP'
     * Port 8080
-    * Select "iRemote" in "Web interface"
+    * Select 'iRemote" in "Web interface'
 4. Start Safari on your iPhone
     *  Go to 'http://<your_computer>:8080/iremote/'
     *  Click on the button to add the app to your homescreen